A top-notch partner

 Even with the current fee system, the school continues to subsidize the lunch program (previous food service operations have required subsidies as well).
 In recognition that mealtime is such an important part of the learning experience for children at ACDS, our Board of Trustees has enthusiastically committed to this program.

-The lunch fee, along with other standard fees, may be spread out over the course of the school year via the same TADS billing system used for tuition.
+The lunch fee may be spread out over the course of the school year.